typelevel/typelevel.github.com/posts/2020-10-30-concurrency-in-ce3.md

 in this definition: what are logical threads and what does it mean for them to execute "at the same time?"

-TODO: description of a sequence? discrete effects
+A logical thread is merely a description of a sequence of discrete actions.
+An action is one of the most primitive operations that can be expressed in the host language.

-A logical thread is merely a description of a sequence of discrete steps.
-When writing programs in traditional high-level languages like Java or C++, these "logical threads" are typically represented by native threads that are managed by the operating system.
-The steps that comprise these threads are native processor instructions or VM bytecode instructions.
-When writing programs with Cats Effect, these "logical" threads are represented by fibers, and the steps that comprise them are `IO` instructions.
+In programs that are written in traditional high-level languages like Java or C++, these logical threads are typically represented by native threads that are managed by the operating system.
+The actions that comprise these threads are native processor instructions or VM bytecode instructions.
+In programs that are written with Cats Effect, these logical threads are represented by fibers, and the actions that comprise them are `IO` instructions.

 What does it mean for logical threads to execute at the same time?
 Because the steps of logical thread are discrete, the steps of many logical threads can be interleaved together.
-This interleaving is largely influenced by external factors such as scheduler preemption and I/O operations, so it is usually nondeterministic, that is, in the absence of synchronization, there is no guarantee that the effects of distinct logical threads occur in some particular order.
+This interleaving is largely influenced by external factors such as scheduler preemption and I/O operations, so it is usually nondeterministic, that is, in the absence of synchronization, there is no guarantee that the actions of distinct logical threads occur in some particular order.

-TODO: possibly talk about parallelism

-TODO: possibly delete this next paragraph

-Another perspective is that concurrency generates a partial order among all the effects of all the logical threads in a program.
-Effects _within_ a logical thread are ordered with respect to program order.
-Effects _between_ multiple logical threads are not ordered unless there is some form of synchronization between them.
+Another common perspective is that concurrency generates a partial order among all the actions of all the logical threads in a program.
+Actions _within_ a logical thread are ordered with respect to program order.
+Actions _between_ multiple logical threads are not ordered unless there is some form of synchronization between them.